Home

 How much time per day do you spend on each of these categories?
 What can you change to improve these satisfaction scores?
 What would be the ideal level of time to spend in each of these areas so that you could be more satisfied.

-Look at your satisfaction scores.
-What are the 2 highest scores?
+Review your satisfaction scores.
+What 2 are the highest scores?

 1.